Pauladen/DSA-Paul_Kehinde_Adenigba/README.md

 Users of the real estate platform struggle to estimate an appropriate sale price budget without manually comparing multiple listings.
 This inefficiency leads to a poor user experience.
 A solution is needed to quickly estimate sale prices based on known home characteristics and help users understand the factors that influence the predicted value.

 ### 🧠 Project Question
-How can we design a machine learning-powered budget estimator that predicts house sale prices based on user-defined features and explains feature contributions using SHAP plots to improve customer experience and decision-making on the real estate aggregation platform?
+How can we design a machine learning-powered budget estimator that predicts house sale prices based on user-defined features and explains feature contributions using SHAP plots to improve customer experience and decision-making on a real estate aggregation platform?

 ### 🎯 Objective:
 Predict house sale prices in Ames, Iowa based on structured features.